 See Also: Monsoon Diseases Prevention & Precautions Tips

-How to Prevent Gastroenteritis and other Water-Borne Diseases?
+How to Prevent Gastroenteritis and Other Water-Borne Diseases?

-- Wash your hands frequently with soap and water or sanitize them often.
+1. Wash your hands frequently with soap and water or sanitize them often.

-- Drink plenty of water.
+2. Drink plenty of water.
 Boil the water before consumption if you’re unsure about its quality.

-- Avoid eating outside and eat home-cooked, light, non-oily food.
+3. Avoid eating outside and eat home-cooked, light, non-oily food.
 Avoid eating raw vegetables.
 Wash and cook them thoroughly before eating.

-- Keep the food and water covered.
+4. Keep the food and water covered.

 4. Mosquito-Borne Infections like Dengue, Malaria

-As per WHO, India accounts for three-quarter of all malaria cases in South East Asia.* Spread through the bite of certain kinds of mosquitoes, such diseases can be easily prevented if stagnant or stored water is removed regularly.
+As per WHO, India accounts for three-quarters of all malaria cases in South East Asia.* Spread through the bite of certain kinds of mosquitoes, such diseases can be easily prevented if stagnant or stored water is removed regularly.

 Symptoms:

-- Malaria causes fever, headache, chills and vomiting.
+• Malaria causes fever, headache, chills, and vomiting.
 If not treated within time, malaria can turn deadly.

 How to Prevent these?

-- Use mosquito nets and repellents.
+2. Use mosquito nets and repellents.

-- Wear clothes that cover your arms and legs fully.
+4. Wear clothes that cover your arms and legs fully.

 See Also: How to Naturally Boost Immune System